 - In the interruption requirement a cell is known if it has been meeting the relevant cell identification requirement for a time duration equal or longer than the time duration required for the cell identification.
 Otherwise, it is unknown.
 For intra-frequency handover the time duration required for the cell identification is specified in relevant intra-frequency cell identification requirements as described in Clause 8.13A.3.1 for CEModeB.
 For inter-frequency handover the time duration required for the cell identification is specified in relevant inter-frequency cell identification requirements as described in Clause 8.13A.3.2 for CEModeB.

-Editor’s note: FFS Tsi-to-epoch to accommodate for the time needed between the UE acquires the NTN SIB of the target cell and the epoch time conveyed in this SIB is reached

 < End of Change 2>